Utilitarian Welfare and Representation Guarantees of Approval-Based Multiwinner Rules: Average Performance: An Experimental Evaluation

-Considering the CC-ratio, we see almost optimal performance of seq-CC, Monroe, and 5-Geometric, and good performance of PAV, seq-PAV, seq-\phragmen{}, and 2-Geometric.
-Minor variations within these groups seem to depend on the chosen dataset.
-We also observe that 5-Geometric is better than Monroe's rule and seq-CC according to both criteria.
+Now considering the representation ratios, we see almost optimal performance of seq-CC, Monroe, 5-Geometric, and SLAV, and good performance of PAV, seq-PAV, rev-seq-PAV, seq-\phragmen{}, and 2-Geometric.
+Minor variations within these groups depend on the chosen dataset; also note that not all differences are statistically significant (in particular in the preflib dataset).
+As before, we can rank the rules according to their mean representation ratios and obtain the following ranking that is consistent with all four datasets:

-When looking at the three Geometric rules considered here, we see the transition from AV to CC as our theoretical findings predict (cf. \Cref{fig:pgeom}): 1.5-Geometric is close to AV, whereas 5-Geometric resembles CC; 2-Geometric performs very similarly to PAV, slightly favoring diversity over IE.
+When looking at the three Geometric rules considered here, we see in \Cref{fig:preflib,fig:uniform} the transition from AV to CC as our theoretical findings predict (cf. \Cref{fig:pgeom}): 1.5-Geometric is close to AV, whereas 5-Geometric resembles CC; 2-Geometric performs very similarly to PAV.

-Our results indicate that PAV is the best compromise between AV and CC.
-Yet, seq-PAV, seq-\phragmen{}, and 2-Geometric achieve comparable ratios, and the former two are cheaper to compute.
+Our results indicate that PAV, seq-PAV, rev-seq-PAV, seq-\phragmen{}, and 2-Geometric provide the best compromise between AV and CC.
+Note, however, among those seq-PAV, rev-seq-PAV, and seq-\phragmen{} are computable in polynomial time---which does not translate to inferior performance.
+If a bit more emphasis is put on the representation criterion, then SLAV appears to be the best choice.
+We did not investigate seq-SLAV, but expect a similar behavior (as it is the case for PAV and seq-PAV).
+Also note that seq-PAV and rev-seq-PAV are virtually indistinguishable in these experiments.

+It is important to note that proportionality is not the explaining factor for the strong performance of the aforementioned rules: while PAV satisfies the strong proportionality axiom ``extended justified representation'' \citep{justifiedRepresenattion}, seq-\phragmen{} satisfies the weaker variant ``proportional justified representation'' \citep{pjr17}, and seq-PAV and rev-seq-PAV only satisfy the even weaker ``D'Hondt proportionality'' axiom \citep{BLS17a}, 2-Geometric is not proportional at all.
+This further corroborates our result from \Cref{sec:propcompromise} that proportionality should not be viewed as an optimal compromise between AV and CC.

+Sometimes the goal is not to balance the performance with respect to utilitarian and representation ratios, but rather to put emphasis on one of them.
+If the desiderata is a high utilitarian efficiency, our experiments recommend a $p$-Geometric rule with $p<2$.
+On the contrary, if much weight is put on representing the voters, then CC, seq-CC, Monroe, and $p$-Geometric rules for $p\geq 5$ shine.
+These rules, however, severely lack in achieving utilitarian welfare.
+Thus, as mentioned before, a recommendable choice is SLAV, which achieves very good representation ratios and still very solid utilitarian ratios (much better than the aforementioned rules).